croessner/nauthilus-website/docs/configuration/index.md

 # Configuration File

-Nauthilus uses a YAML configuration file to define its behavior.
+Nauthilus uses a configuration file to define its behavior.
+By default, the configuration is in YAML format, but other formats like JSON, TOML, etc. are also supported.
 This document explains the general structure and format of this file.

 ## File Format

-The configuration file is written in YAML format.
+By default, the configuration file is written in YAML format.
 YAML is a human-readable data serialization standard that is commonly used for configuration files.
 The file should have a `.yml` extension.

+Nauthilus also supports other configuration formats such as JSON, TOML, HCL, and INI.
+You can specify the format using the `-config-format` command-line flag.

 ## File Location